30 Salesforce Marketing Cloud Interview Questions & Answers

 Be honest while answering experience-related questions, as it sets the right expectations for the employer hiring you.

 While answering this question, don’t forget to highlight any of the technologies or tools you have worked with in the past.
-Even having a decent experience on basic HTML/CSS is advantageous for a Marketing Cloud role (as it is required for building emails in SFMC).
+Even having a decent experience on basic HTML/CSS is advantageous for a Marketing Cloud role (as it is required for building emails in Marketing Cloud).

-28. How would you prepare for the Marketing Cloud Consultant certification or other Salesforce certification*?
+28. How would you prepare for a Marketing Cloud certification (or other Salesforce certification)*?

 (*if you’re not already certified!)